MionKit/mion/packages/bun/README.md

 - Loader for @deepkit/type-compiler in `src/ryntypes-loader`
 - requires setting the loader in `bunfig.toml` (both for run and test files)
+- the preload config seems to only accept relative paths
 - no option to pass tsConfig path
 - there is no way to pas source Maps from ts transpilation, Maybe inlined source Maps?
 - the test files are themselves are not transformed using the Loader so any code that emits type metadata must be outside the test file